Do I need a referral for physio?

 Do you see NDIS clients?

 Southside Physiotherapy treats compensable clients and liaise with insurance companies on a regular basis.
 In order to directly bill the Insurance Company, the reception staff will need the name of your Insurance Company, your claim number and your claim manager (if known) and a letter from the Insurance Company stating that liability has been accepted for that condition.
 Up until liability has been accepted by the Insurance Company, accounts are payable by the client.
 Please note some Insurance Companies do not pay the full cost of consultations.
 In these cases we ask that the client pay a Gap Charge fee towards the cost of their treatment.
-To enquire as to which Insurance Companies do not pay the full amount and the associated Gap Charge fee, please call our friendly reception staff.
+To enquire as to which Insurance Companies do not pay the full amount and the associated Gap Charge fee, please call our friendly reception team.
 We are happy to assist our clients however we can.

 Musculoskeletal Problems:– Any muscle or joint problem, even Temporomandibular Joints.